MicrosoftDocs/cpp-docs/docs/atl/reference/atl-active-server-page-component-wizard.md

 By using this wizard, you can specify the component's threading model and its aggregation support.
 You can also indicate support for the error information interface, connection points, and free-threaded marshaling.

 > [!WARNING]
 > In Visual Studio 2017 version 15.9 this code wizard is deprecated and will be removed in a future version of Visual Studio.
-This wizard is rarely used, which indicates that developers prefer hand-coding over the wizard functionality.
+This wizard is rarely used.
 General support for ATL and MFC is not impacted by the removal of this wizard.
 If you would like to share your feedback about this deprecation, please complete [this survey](https://www.surveymonkey.com/r/QDWKKCN).
 Your feedback matters to us.

 ## Remarks